The wisdom of St. Therese of Lisieux “in a snailshell”

 Mark 10:35-45

-Jesus never sought power and position, but served all of God’s children with self-forgetting love.
-The flowers of the field expressed his heart more eloquently than words:
+From the crib to the Cross, Jesus eschews power and prominence, becoming the servant of all through self-emptying love.
+The flowers of the field express his heart more eloquently than words:

-Both lily and rose are beloved of the King.
+Both lily and rose are beloved by the King.

 Daisy and violet charm his meadow in spring.

-The rose does not preen at her own beauty nor crane her neck with superiority.
+The rose, the queen of flowers, does not boast about her beauty or crane her neck with superiority.
 She glorifies God with her color and fragrance alongside all the other flowers in the garden.

-“If every flower wanted to be a rose, nature would lose her springtime beauty,” wrote St. Therese of Lisieux.
-“The splendour of the rose and the whiteness of the lily do not rob the little violet of its scent nor the daisy of its simple charm.”
+“If every flower wanted to be a rose, nature would lose her springtime beauty,” writes St. Therese of Lisieux.
+“The splendor of the rose and the whiteness of the lily do not rob the little violet of its scent nor the daisy of its simple charm.”

-The Chinese jurist, philosopher, and convert to the Catholic faith, Dr. John C.H.
-Wu, found deep affinities between the “Little Flower” St. Therese and Lao Tzu, the ancient Chinese sage.
+Dr. John C.H.
+Wu, the Chinese jurist, philosopher, and convert to the Catholic faith, finds deep affinities between the “Little Flower” St. Therese and Lao Tzu, the ancient Chinese sage.

 How does the sea become the king of all streams?